Status: October 2022

 The provision of personal data is neither legally nor contractually required.
 If you do not provide your data, I cannot (continue) the conversation with you.

 Cookies may be necessary for our website to function properly.
-By setting cookies, I can, for example, determine that you have logged in to my website
+By setting cookies, I can, for example, determine that you have logged into in to my website

 Before you can visit my website at all, I ask you for your consent, so that the setting of cookies in accordance with Art.
 6 para.
 1 lit. a) GDPR is justified.
 The cookies that I absolutely need to provide the website, I use on the basis of legitimate interest under Art.
 6 para.
 1 lit. f) GDPR.